het-postdoc-accord/accord/README.md

 168. **University of Southampton, Physics and Astronomy** -- Nick Evans
 169. **High Energy Theory Group, City College of the City University of New York** -- Sebastian Franco
 170. **Florida State University's HEP Theory Group** -- Takemichi Okui
+171. **TH Group at DIFA, University of Bologna and INFN Bologna** -- Silvia Pascoli
+172. **Institute for Particle Physics Phenomenology at Durham University** -- Michael Spannowsky
+173. **PAN Theory Group (particles, astrophysics, and Nuclei) at U Connecticut** -- Thomas Blum

 [back to top](#top)